Patterns in Sinai's walk: Making a vessel---the lower bound

 \subsection{The asymptotic probability of $\Rhxde$}

 It remains to prove \eqref{RsetCost}.

-We apply the Markov property and use Lemma \ref{blocksCosts}.
-Note that for any two restriction sets concerning contiguous intervals, say $[x, y], [y, z]$, with $0<x<y<z$, the allowed values for $f(y-)$ are the same as the ones on which we condition in the first three relations of Lemma \ref{blocksCosts}.
+We apply the Markov property and use Lemma~\ref{blocksCosts}.
+Note that for any two restriction sets concerning contiguous intervals, say $[x, y], [y, z]$, with $0<x<y<z$, the allowed values for $f(y-)$ are the same as the ones on which we condition in the first three relations of Lemma~\ref{blocksCosts}.
 If the second set corresponds to an index in $\C{I}_\infty$, the ending point of the first block is irrelevant.

 It is also important that the limits computed in that lemma are uniform over the starting points of the processes involved.
-These observations allow us to conclude that the left hand side of \eqref{RsetCost} equals
+These observations allow us to conclude that the left-hand side of \eqref{RsetCost} equals

 which is $-I(\BS{h}, \BS{x})+O_{\BS{h}, \BS{x}}(\gd, \eps)$.
-Note that for $\gd\searrow 0$, only the confinement sets appearing in $E_i$, for $i\in \C{I}$, contribute to the rate of decay.
+Note that for $\gd\searrow0$, only the confinement sets appearing in $E_i$, for $i\in\C{I}$, contribute to the rate of decay.
 The reason is that all other sets put restrictions on intervals of size proportional to $\gd$.
 Similarly, the first restriction set $E_0$ does not contribute.